horker/dataquery/README.md

 ### File-based Databases

 The module gives special treatment to SQLite and Microsoft Access as file-based databases.
-It means that you specify a file name directly as the first parameters of several cmdlets, including `Invoke-DataQuery` or `New-DataConnection`, instead of a connection string name.
+It means that you specify a file name directly as the first parameter of several cmdlets, including `Invoke-DataQuery` or `New-DataConnection`, instead of a connection string name.

-Note that if you want to use the Microsoft Access provider, Access should have been installed on your machine.
-Furthermore, because Microsoft provides the only 32-bit version of the Access provider, you should activate the 32-bit version of PowerShell to make the provider effective.
+Note that if you want to use the Microsoft Access provider, Microsoft Access should have been installed on your machine.
+Furthermore, Microsoft provides the only 32-bit version of the Access provider, so that you should activate the 32-bit version of PowerShell to make the provider effective.
 Select "Windows PowerShell (x86)" in the Start Menu.

 ### Database schemas

-The module can obtain database schema information, such as tables contained in the database.
-The cmdlet you can use is `Get-DataSchema`.
-If you execute the cmdlet without the `-CollectionName` parameter, it shows a list of available kinds of schema information:
+The module can obtain database schema information, such as tables contained in the database, by using the `Get-DataSchema` cmdlet.
+If you execute this cmdlet without the `CollectionName` parameter, it shows a list of available kinds of schema information:

 ```PowerShell
 PS> Get-DataSchema test.db